In general, there are three different causes of scoliosis:

 - Neuromuscular scoliosis.
 Neuromuscular scoliosis is caused by another disease, degenerative disorder, or even an injury.

-Approximately 65% of scoliosis is idiopathic, 15% is congenital, and 20% is neuromuscular.
+Approximately 65% of scoliosis are idiopathic, 15% are congenital, and 20% are neuromuscular.

 Now, let’s take a closer look at each variety of this disorder.

 Idiopathic literally means “of unknown origin”.

 In other words, we don’t know where these cases of scoliosis come from, or why they are caused.

 We do know that there are genetic factors involved, as well as some environmental factors.

 Approximately 1% to 2% of adolescents develop scoliosis, but only about 10 to 20% of cases get worse as the patient grows older.

 According to scientists, about 38% of scoliosis risk comes from genetic factors, while 62% of risk comes from the environment.

 They include bad posture, heavy backpacks, and sports injuries.
 The stereotypical “student’s slouch” really is bad for your back!